reflectoring/reflectoring.github.io/content/blog/2022/2022-02-14-spring-shell.md

 ### Built In Commands

 - help:
   - lists all the commands known to the shell, including the built-in commands and commands we wrote.

 - script:
   - accepts a local file as an argument and will replay commands found there, one at a time.

 ## Styling The Shell
 We can do so by registering a bean of type `PromptProvider` which includes information on how to render the Shell prompt.
-For example, let's change the prompt text to `Cool Machine==> ` with a green color for the text.
+For example, let's change the prompt text to `Cool Machine==> ` with a green color for the text:
 ```java
 @Component
 public class CustomPromptProvider implements PromptProvider {